Imaging and Cytometry Platform

 - PERSEE project: Robotic Endomicroscopy in the redefinition of Excision Strategies (OSEO-ISI /BPI)

-Clinical assessment of endoscopic confocal microscopy in ENT oncology – (MEC ORL: Confocal Micro- Endoscopy in ENT)
+- Clinical assessment of endoscopic confocal microscopy in ENT oncology .
+(MEC-ORL)

-Training of students and researchers in the techniques of cytometry and imaging is a major function of the PFIC.
-In general, it trains, on average, more than a hundred researchers per year taking all the techniques of photon imaging and cytometry together.
-This training involves both the underlying theoretical basis and practical work on optical imaging and flow cytometry apparatus.
+Training of students and researchers in cytometry and imaging is a major mission of the PFIC.
+An average of hundred researchers per year is trained on both photon imaging and cytometry techniques.
+Training involves both the underlying theoretical basis and practical work on instruments.

-A total of 402 hours of training in imagery and cytometry was provided in 2018 by the department to on-site Gustave Roussy researchers and to external teams, as well as to students obtaining masters qualifications:
+A total of 402 hours of training in imagery and cytometry was provided in 2018 by the department to on-site Gustave Roussy researchers and to external teams.

 Teaching on photon imaging